 The French fraud office was alerted to perfect production figures at the large Burgundy négociant Labouré-Roi, between 2006-2008.
 It suggested the blending of cheap wine from other regions with 500,000 bottles of Grand Cru, Premier Cru and Village Burgundy.
 Furthermore, 1.1m bottles also had fraudulent labelling.
 The owners admitted to equipment and computer errors.
 As far as I am aware, there were no charges.
 Regardless, the global media headlines tainted the reputation of one of the world’s most prestigious appellations.
 It called into question whether this was practice was widespread.

 Pinotgate.
 The giant E&J Gallo procured what it thought was French Pinot Noir for its Red Bicyclette label.
 Demand for pricey Pinot had risen sharply following the success of the film “Sideways”.
 18 million bottles came from Sieur d’Arques, a large bottling plant in the Languedoc.
-Gallo never asked why this was one-third more Pinot Noir than was produced in the entire Languedoc region.
+Gallo never asked why this was one-third more Pinot Noir that was produced in the entire Languedoc region.
 Or why it cost half the going rate.
 Mostly it was cheap Merlot and Syrah.
 Sieur d’Arques got the wine from Ducasse, a broker.
 In turn, Ducasse had bought it from eight wine co-ops.

 Apparently, Ducasse made around €7m from this scam.
 Twelve people from Ducasse, Sieur d’Arques and some of the co-ops were convicted.
 The head of Ducasse got six months as a suspended sentence, and a €45,000 fine.
 Sieur d’Arques paid a €180,000 fine.
 Gallo was innocent, but this bicycle ride left them with a PR disaster.